Entity-driven state normalization with Zustand registry

 },

-}));The code above is fetched from GitHub repository.ย
+export default useRegistry;The code above is fetched from GitHub repository.

 getEntitiesFromData function explained

 getEntitiesFromData is a recursive function that extracts entities from any data structure based on the presence of entityType and id properties.
-It returns, for each discovered entityType, a record (object) whose keys are entity IDs and whose values are the entity objects themselves (not arrays).
-Letโs say the server returns the following response:
+For each discovered entityType, it builds a record whose keys are entity IDs and whose values are the entity objects themselves.
+Let’s say the server returns the following response:

 {